craigsapp/humlib/doc/topic/csv.md

 [TSV](https://en.wikipedia.org/wiki/Tab-separated_values) (Tab
 Separated Values).
-The minHumdurm library can also read and write data in the [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) (Comma Separate Values) format.
-This serves two purposes: (1) for people who cannot wrap their minds around the concept of a tab character, and (2) for text processing which may munge tabs (particularly when copy/pasting Humdrum files into email messages).
+The minHumdurm library can also read and write data in the [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) (Comma Separated Values) format.
+This format of the data is useful for text processing which may munge tabs (in particular for copy/pasting Humdrum files into email messages).

 Use the <span class="mhcf paren">HumdrumFile::printCSV</span>
 funtion to print Humdrum data in the
 CSV format.
 The example file in CSV format:

 <center>
-<table><tr><td>
+<table><tr><td markdown="1">

 ```
 **kern  **kern